jpjpjp/sms-notifier/readme.md

 Note that all mongo code is localized to <a href='./member-list.js'>member-list.js</a>.
 It should be possible to create a new module to use a different database.<br>

 <br>
 3) **Auth0** provides the identity and authorization service.
 When users navigate to our web page they are redirected to Auth0 to sign in.
 Upon succesful login Auth0 provides a JWT token which is used to validate calls to the server.
 A free or paid account must be set up at https://auth0.com/.

-TODO-Describe configuration<br>
+On auth0.com, create a Single Page Web Application client.
+In the Quick Start, specify React as the web app technology.
+On the settings tab populate the Allowed Callback URLs.
+Typically this will include http://localhost:3000/callback when initially building your app and will change to the URL where your server is running when not in debug mode. https://localhost:1185/callback, https://localhost:1185/callback, https://abr-sms-tool.herokuapp.com/callback.
+Save the client Settings<br>

+Once the client is setup, we need to set up the API that our server provides, so that when clients log into our web app, the Auth0 client will provide them with a JWT that will allow the react app to call the APIs in our server.
+This process is described here: https://auth0.com/docs/apis#how-to-configure-an-api-in-auth0  Briefly, in Auth0 click on the APIs menu on the left and click the "Create API" button in the upper right hand corner.
+The new API needs a name and an Identifier.
+This Identifier will be used to set the REACT_APP_OAUTH_AUDIENCE environment variable in the next step.
+Accept the default RS256 signing algorithm.

 Once configured the following environment variables need to be set:
 <ul>